bojko108/space-commando/README.md

 ## Enemies

 There are three types of enemies moving around the base using NavMesh.
+If the player is close enough to be detected or is shooting at them, they will attack.

 ### Commander

-Will be set in attack mode when the player has the Dark Matter Module:

-* Components:
+Components:
   * Animator - responsible for managing animation states.
 There are several states:
     * `walk` - default
-    * `attack` - triggered when the player is in range for attac
+    * `attack` - triggered when the player is in range for attack
     * `death` - triggered when the enemy is dead
   * Audio Source
   * NavMesh Agent - for navigating around the base